->

 1. Course of action of the editorial team

 The Editorial Committee and the Scientific Committee (hereafter the "Editorial Team") are responsible for the published matter and will seek scientific quality regarding the methods used for reaching results and their relationship to the conclusions drawn.
-Furthermore, the Editorial Team will strive to maintain a reasonable handling period for the manuscripts so as not to compromise the interests of the authors and readers.
+Furthermore, the Editorial Team will strive to maintain a reasonable handling period for manuscripts so as not to compromise the interests of authors and readers.

 The principles on which the actions of the Editorial Team are based are the following: